 6. Get Support

-If you’re not technologically minded and don’t know an awful lot about online security, there’s a lot to learn when creating your site.
-The right help and support could save you time and improve the overall safety of your website.
+If you’re not technologically minded and don’t know an awful lot about online security, there’s a lot to learn when knowing how to create a safe website.
+Having the right help and support could save you time and improve the overall safety of your website.
 Get a development company on board to ensure that even the most technical safety features are incorporated into your website design.
+Having professional insight and support can help advance your small business from the ground up.
+It also helps to build the security of your website.

 7. Leave Lots of Time For Testing

 When building a new website, lots of time and thought goes into the design and user experience.
-These are important aspects of your website but they shouldn’t overshadow security.
+These are important aspects of your website, but they shouldn’t overshadow security.
 A good developer will leave lots of time in between website completion and website launch to test and tweak security features.
+Trial and error testing helps improve the mistakes you might not have seen the first time.
+Take all of the time you have to experiment with new security protocols and find what works best for your small business.

-Once you’ve got a secure website up and running, you should update your CMS and any plugins as instructed.
-Keep up-to-date with any changes in website security advice too.
-Maintaining your website security is as important as creating a secure website in the first place.
+Once you’ve finished setting up a secure website, you should update your CMS and any plugins as instructed.
+Keep up-to-date with any changes in website security advice, too.
+Maintaining your website security is as important as creating a safe website in the first place.
+It’s important to grow and strengthen your small businesses website through protected security, SEO, and updates that occur.